-The information provided in this Project Application will be evaluated for the purpose of prioritizing projects for available PDAP funding resources to support project planning and design.
+The information provided in this project application will be evaluated for the purpose of prioritizing projects for available PDAP funding resources to support project planning and design.
 Once a project has completed planning and final design, it may be considered for BEIF construction funding based upon available resources.
 The determination of the BEIF amount for any project shall be based on the NADB affordability analysis, which reviews the project sponsor’s capacity, supported by revenue sources such as user rates, to financially contribute to the project through loan or equity.

-A Project Application shall be completed for each independent project, defined as a mutually exclusive construction activity that can be funded, constructed, and fully function independent of another project.
+A project application shall be completed for each independent project, defined as a mutually exclusive construction activity that can be funded, constructed, and fully function independent of another project.
 The project must be intended to serve an existing population and shall not be developed to provide service to future populations or to induce growth.
-Multiple Project Applications may be submitted by a project sponsor.
+Multiple project applications may be submitted by a project sponsor.
 Although not an exhaustive list, the following documents may be helpful to have access to in order to complete the application:

-After the initial project application evaluation, ranking and selection process, the application cycle is expected to remain open with evaluations occurring on a periodic basis and the ranked project list updated.
+After the initial project application evaluation, ranking and selection process, the application cycle is expected to remain open with evaluations occurring on a periodic basis and the ranked project list will be updated.
 Project selection will depend on the availability of funding.